carogaltier/medscheduler/docs/examples/custom_columns_examples.md

 ### Next Steps
 - Review {doc}`../api-reference/patients_table` to see how these columns integrate into patient data.
 - Explore {doc}`../api-reference/randomness_and_noise` for details on stochastic sampling.
 - Combine with demographic or flow parameters to create richer simulation scenarios.
+- Return to {doc}`patient_flow_demographics` to visualize how added attributes interact with baseline population structure.